avoidant/avoidant.github.io/_posts/2017-03-02-getting-in-touch-with-sadness.md

 At the core of the wound is sadness.
 This is deep within my being and defines who I am.
 A few people have pointed this out from time to time, saying I "often look sad."
 Well, I am sad, as a person.
 And it's not just sadness for it's own sake.
 It has the quality of some horrible pain or rejection that I don't understand.
 This is why my issues have lingered for so long in life, and why I haven't been able to get proper treatment.

 The actual meeting with the guy went without a hitch and he expressed interest in my services.
 After the meeting, I wondered what all the fuss inside me had been about.
-Nevertheless I experienced pain throughout the rest of the day, as if I had irritated my wound, perhaps poked a stick in it.
+Nevertheless I experienced pain throughout the rest of the day, as if I had irritated the wound, perhaps poked a stick in it.
 I guess my perpetual sadness reminds me of my humanity, but my God does it make me miserable.
 No wonder I tried to shut it out all these years.
 An open question is what to do with it.
-The therapists talk about tolerance.
-OK fine, but be aware that when the core of your being is perpetual pain and sadness, it can be quite a bleak life indeed.
+The therapists talk about tolerance of negative emotions.
+OK fine, but be aware that when the core of your being is (seemingly) perpetual pain and sadness, it can be quite a bleak life indeed.

+Regarding learning to tolerate negative emotions, how long will I have to wait, a lifetime?
+On the other hand, while it's true that existance can be painful, what alternative is there?
+I've tried to think of myself in terms of multiple fake personas, and while they seem to fit and make sense sometimes, I can easily get confused nowadays about who I should be in a given situation.
+It's better to try to be myself and just stop thinking about how I appear to others.